targett12lt/WMGTSS/ReadMe.md

 ### Prerequisites:
 * All libraries previously listed are installed on your machine - use 'pip' install to install libraries as required.
 * Project must be ran on a Windows machine with Microsoft PowerPoint installed, to allow the PPT/PPTX -> PDF conversion to work.
-* Machine MUST have a connection to the internet
+* Machine MUST have a connection to the internet (to access BootStrap JS).

 ### Set-Up
 1. Source Code can be downloaded from the Source Code submission on Tabula or cloned from the Source Code Version Control Repository: